-Elevation of the Neuköllner Rathaus in Berlin.
-Drawing by Reinhold Kiel.
+Above, I have reproduced an illustration showing and elevation of the Neuköllner Rathaus in Berlin.
+The drawing was made by Reinhold Kiel.
 From Deutsche Bauzeitung, 1909 (43), p.
 625. Wikimedia.

 On the 1st of August 1914, Germany declared war on Russia.
 Declarations of war on France and Belgium followed on August 3rd and 4th.
 As the First World War broke out, Rudolf Koch was already 37 years old.
 Koch was a calligrapher and type designer in Offenbach am Main, a city just to the east of Frankfurt.
 He had been working at the Gebr.
 Klingspor typefoundry since 1906, and teaching at the local technical college, the Technische Lehranstalten, since 1907 (this became the HfG Offenbach in 1970).
 His first typeface – a heavy blackletter called the Deutsche Schrift – had been published by Klingspor in 1910.

 It took a year before Koch was called up into military service.
 He was ordered to present himself in Darmstadt on 11 August 1915.
 Two days later, he was inducted into the army as a soldier.
 Koch would be subsequently be stationed in Serbia, France, and Russia.
 He saw action, too – particularly on the Western Front in France.
 Koch kept a diary of his experiences.
 After returning home, he wrote up a war account for his family.
 This was dated Christmas 1918.